Can I remove a wheel clamp from my car?

 A car displaying a valid Blue Badge cannot be taken

-In addition, in many cases, a vehicle that is subject to finance/hire purchase/log book loans cannot be taken.
+In addition, in many cases, a vehicle that is subject to finance/hire purchase/log book loans should not be taken.
 Our webpage on this subject can be found here.

 Location where a vehicle can be seized

-The regulations specify that a vehicle may only be clamped on the debtors premises or on a highway.
+The regulations specify that a vehicle may only be clamped either on the debtors premises or, on a highway.
 A vehicle must not be clamped on private property such as another persons driveway, supermarket car parks or motorway service areas etc.

-It is very important to be aware that if your vehicle is located on a highway (by the enforcement agents ANPR equipped vehicle) that Regulation 18.2 of the Taking Control of Goods Regulations 2013 specifically provides that the vehicle must be secured by way of an immobilisation device.
+It is very important to be aware that if your vehicle is located on a highway (usually by way of the enforcement agents ANPR equipped vehicle) Regulation 18.2 of the Taking Control of Goods Regulations specifically provides that the vehicle must be secured by way of an immobilisation device.

 The notices that must be provided